 - Organization and cleanliness.
 You have a regular and thorough cleaning schedule, and your store’s inventory is easy to navigate.
 Players want to spend more time in your space.

 - Knowledgeable Staff.
 Your staff knows most of the products in your store or knows how to get necessary information for a customer quickly.
 Your staff is also able to provide game recommendations.

 - Engagement.
 Your staff is friendly and takes the time to interact with all customers enthusiastically.

 - In-Store Concessions.
 You offer drinks and snacks to satisfy your player’s needs.

 - Local Partnerships.
-You have an arrangement with nearby vendors to help your players find food quickly.
+You have arrangements with nearby vendors to help your players find food quickly.